-The purpose of the SEED Center is to guide colleges in developing not just a number of courses and programs, but more importantly, deliver a high-quality sustainability education and job training program, and create educational experiences that link students directly to the modern green economy workplace.
+The purpose of the SEED Center is to guide colleges in developing not just a number of courses and programs, but more importantly, deliver high-quality sustainability education and job training programs and create educational experiences that link students directly to the modern green economy workplace.

-These are the common elements of today’s leading technology programs and serve as the basic building blocks for developing sustainability education and green job training programs:
+These are the common elements that serve as the basic building blocks for developing sustainability education and green job training programs:

 Community colleges can help build the green economy by adding the following actions to the typical components of a quality program.
 These practices have proven valuable to developing leadership in sustainability education and economic development programs.